All the Cryptocurrency news and information you need.

 Europe has always been an odd region when it comes to financial innovation.
 Every country has its own set of payment options, yet there is no universal solution – other than SEPA transfers (that are only used for online purchases).

 France was among the first few countries to embrace Bitcoin, but things have changed over the past couple of years.
 Had the presidential candidate Le Penn won the election, she would have wanted to ban Bitcoin altogether.
-Not sure how she’d have gone about it considering the nature of Bitcoin, it allows the currency to stay decentralized.
+Not sure how she’d have gone about it considering the nature of Bitcoin allows the currency to stay decentralized.

 Whether it be the adoption rate or Bitcoin regulations, overall it appears that Europe continues to lag behind so far as Bitcoin is concerned.
 Narrowing down to a possible reason why this is the case is not easy.
 It is likely the culmination of various reasons why Bitcoin is not doing so well in Europe.